Rеal еstatе firm Century Properties Group Inc is investing over $452 million (P20 billion) in an integrated resort project.

 Palawan province is well known tourist spot with island and beach resorts.
 It is the site of the Puerto Princesa Subterranean River and was declared as one of the new seven natural wonders of the world.

-Century Properties founder and chairman Jose Antonio said that based on their master plan, the company will have a total capital expenditure of over P20 billion in the next 10 years, for this project.
+Century Properties Executive Chairman of the Board Jose Antonio said that based on their master plan, the company will have a total capital expenditure of over P20 billion in the next 10 years, for this project.

 “We will follow a phased development plan for this project and we have budgeted a capital expenditure of Php1.5 billion over the next three to five years to complete phase 1.
 The pace and timing of subsequent phases will be driven by the take up of the sale of hotel villas and the residential investment properties, which will form a significant part of the returns from this project,” Antonio said.
 “Given the exceptional potential of the site and the relatively low capital intensity inherent in the low rise nature of this type of development, we will be able to focus on the long term margin maximisation of this project.”